 The per capita income in Natick in 2018 was $63,018, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $252,072 for a family of four.

 Natick is a somewhat ethnically-diverse town.
 The people who call Natick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Natick residents report their race to be White, followed by Asian.
 Important ancestries of people in Natick include Irish, Italian, English, German, and Russian.

 The most common language spoken in Natick is English.
-Other important languages spoken here include Indic languages and Chinese.
+Other important languages spoken here include Langs. of India and Chinese.